July 21 - 28, 2019

 This workshop will contribute to the training of physician-scientists, a cohort that truly spans from bench to bedside.
 This training is accomplished through lectures from the top investigators in the field of translational cancer research, who not only illustrate the scientific process through their own research, but provide personal examples of their career paths and advice to trainees.

 After participating in this CME activity, physicians should be able to:

 Comprehend the principles

 of molecular biology andexperimental design in translational cancer research as applicable to physician-scientists.

-Understand and practice experimental methods used in molecular oncology and translational cancer research.
+Understand experimental methods used in molecular oncology and translational cancer research.

 Design hypothesis-driven aims and robust experiments through grant writing exercises.

 It is the policy of the AACR that the information presented at AACR CME activities will be unbiased and based on scientific evidence.
 To help participants make judgments about the presence of bias, AACR will provide information that Scientific Program Committee members and speakers have disclosed about financial relationships they have with commercial entities that produce or market products or services related to the content of this CME activity.
 This disclosure information will be made available in the Program/Proceedings of this conference.